-- Full sun (at least 6 hours a day), for most
+- Full sun, at least 6 hrs/day for most

 - Average garden soil

-- Annual rainfall, supplemented during the summer (on average, 1 inch of water per week)
+- Annual rainfall, supplemented in summer with about 1 in/water per week

 - Fertilizer during the growing season